 10 Reasons to Fall in Love With Berkeley County, South Carolina

-Additionally, this area of South Carolina is perfect for road tripping.
+Bonus: this part of South Carolina is also ideal for road tripping the state and beyond.
 Columbia, the state capital is less than two hours away, Savannah, Georgia is just over a couple of hours drive and Atlanta is four and half hours away.
 To get a visual, I’ve linked to Google Maps here.

 Marion was a Revolutionary War hero who led a rogue group of fighters against the British during the American Revolution.
 He’s quite the legend in this part of Berkeley County and in all of South Carolina really.